twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **miTestItem3 Save** and **miTestItem4 Load** – Save or load glyph data from `C:\hltemp\glyph.data` (if it exists).
 Create the folder `hltemp` for these features to work.

 ### Font Overview (`TFONTOVERVIEWFORM`)
-Version 4.5 until 6.5 includes menu entries related to bookmarks for each glyph (the menu is hidden since version 7.0 & above).
+Version 4.5 added support for bookmarks in each glyph (the feature was discontinued since version 7.0 and the menu is hidden).

 ### Import Image (`TCONVERTBITMAPTOCONTOURSFORM`)
 * Checkbox: **Include Diagonals** – This item is in version 3.0 only and was dropped after version 4.0.
 * Checkbox: **Remove Knees** – This item is in version 3.0 only and was dropped after version 4.0.

-# ## Glyph Properties (`TGLYPHPROPERTIESFORM`)
+### Glyph Properties (`TGLYPHPROPERTIESFORM`)
 Version 4.0 until 4.5 includes a text box which showed the number of contours.

 ### Composite Glyph Properties (`TCOMPOSITEGLYPHPROPERTIESFORM`)